 Educational programs can improve long-term participation and energy awareness.

-Smart Technology in Modern Microgrids
+Smart Tech in Today’s Microgrids

-Artificial Intelligence and Energy Monitoring
+Artificial Intelligence Meets Energy Monitoring

 AI-based software can: